EthanZSu/DNS/README.md

 </p>
 <p>
-(Close any remaining windows from the previous active directory project.)
+(Except for the Server Manager, close any remaining windows from the previous active directory project.)
 </p>
 <br />